 Upgrade response, the load balancer closes the connection.

 The timeout for a WebSocket connection depends on the configurable backend service timeout of the load balancer, which is 30 seconds by default.
 This timeout applies to WebSocket connections regardless of whether they are in use.
-For more information about the backend service timeout and how to configure it, see Timeouts and retries.

 Session affinity for WebSockets works the same as for any other request.
 For information, see Session affinity.